nnicho12/Noah-Nicholson-Portfolio/docs/index.md

   <img src="cobra2.png" alt="Cobra 2" style="width:48%; max-width:600px; height:auto;">
 </div>

 I am Noah Nicholson, a third year mechanical engineering student with a concentration in motorsports.
-From playing any game with two to four wheels and a motor, to building a 1965 Shelby Cobra kit car with my dad, I was infatuated with racing.
-I came to UNC Charlotte to continue to follow this passion because I simply had no other.
-This portfolio will detail the next and latest steps in my journey to the career I have been building towards from the beginning.
+This portfolio will detail my past and latest steps in my career as a mechanical engineer.
+Additionally, I will showcase my abilities to design, understand, and document my models and designs giving an insight into how I approach and solve a variety of situations in the most effective and efficient manner possible.

 > **Engineering is the art of making decisions you can defend.**